 The word ‘dreadlocks’ seems to imply that this is one hairstyle to stay far away from.
 But that couldn’t be further from the truth.
-In fact, dreadlocks are probably one of the coolest hair looks to sport.
+In fact, dreadlocks are probably one of the coolest hair looks to sport in the world of fashion.
 And guess what?
 You don’t need to say goodbye to your girly hairdos once you get dreadlocks!
-Read on to find out how you can get the best of both worlds.
+Read on to find out some dreadlock hairstyles for the ladies to get the best of both worlds.

 Here are the top 27 Dreadlock hairstyles for women to check out: